BellezaEmporium/galaxy-integration-ead/README.md

 ## Disclaimer

 Please note that, in order to make this plugin fully functional, you need to have a valid EA Desktop account.
-Mac users still have Origin, and will be switched to EA Desktop pretty soon.

 ## Disclaimer 2